ymcatwincities/openy_gated_content/modules/openy_gc_auth/modules/openy_gc_auth_custom/README.md

 ### How to upload source file

 You can upload source file directly to `private://gc_auth/import/gc_auth_custom_users.csv`.

 OR

-You can upload file from the Drupal UI in Migration Group settings at `/admin/structure/migrate/manage/gc_auth`.
-If you upload a file from the UI it must be entitled `gc_auth_custom_users.csv` exactly.
+You can upload file from the Drupal UI at `/admin/openy/openy-gc-auth/settings/provider/custom/upload-csv`.

 ## Notes: